-- stake in shareholders' equity of subsidiaries held by the parent company non-consolidated, - inter-company payables and receivables non-consolidated, revenues and expenses related to the Capital Group inter-company sale and purchase transactions non-consolidated.

-- dividends paid non-consolidated, - profits and losses related to the Capital Group inter-company transactions, which are included in the carrying value of assets such as inventories and fixed assets - non-consolidated, adjustments of the Capital Group's financial result related to deferred income tax on account of interest on loans granted within the Group and foreign exchange differences as at the balance sheet date.
+- stake in shareholders' equity of subsidiaries held by the parent company non-consolidated, - inter-company payables and receivables non-consolidated. - revenues and expenses related to the Capital Group inter-company sale and purchase transactions - non-consolidated. - dividends paid non-consolidated, - profits and losses related to the Capital Group inter-company transactions, which are included in the carrying value of assets such as inventories and fixed assets non-consolidated, - interest on loans granted by the parent company to its subsidiaries (excluded from financial revenues and expenses), - adjustments of the Capital Group's financial result related to deferred income tax on account of interest on loans granted within the Group and foreign exchange differences as at the balance sheet date.